Features on mercy.net and MyMercy, including online scheduling, require scheduled downtime June 25 - July 1. Learn more.

 Several classes of medication are common in the treatment of OCD, including selective serotonin reuptake inhibitors (SSRIs), anxiolytics and antidepressants.
 Your doctor may prescribe one or more of these depending upon your symptoms and overall health.

 A variety of psychotherapy approaches are helpful to people with OCD, including:

 Sometimes, OCD can resist medications.
 If you have a case of treatment-resistant OCD, your physician may suggest TMS or transcranial magnetic stimulation.
 TMS is a non-invasive, FDA-approved treatment for OCD that involves stimulating the brain through repeated magnetic pulses.
 TMS doesn’t require surgery or sedation, as the electromagnetic coil is placed against your head to give magnetic pulses.
 The effects of TMS wear off over time, so repeated sessions are recommended.

 Another possible solution for treatment-resistant OCD is deep brain stimulation (DBS).
 In recent years, DBS has been used for treatment-resistant mental disorders including depression, anxiety and OCD.
-DBS has been used since the mid-1980s to treat movement disorders such as severe tremor or Parkinson's disease.
+DBS has been used since the mid-1980s to treat movement disorders such as severe tremors or Parkinson's disease.

 Integrative medicine or complementary health approaches such as acupuncture, meditation and mindfulness can be an important part of a comprehensive treatment plan for OCD.
 Many people with OCD also find that these practices help them avoid or control their triggers and manage their symptoms.

 At Mercy, care for patients with OCD is provided in a variety of settings.
 Patients who are acutely ill and need 24-hour supervised care for their safety may require inpatient care.
 A full range of evaluation and treatment services are available for comprehensive, individualized inpatient mental health care across Mercy.

 People with OCD may fall back on unhealthy coping strategies that complicate their condition.
 Some turn to alcohol or drugs out of desperation.
 The most important step for managing OCD is knowing your triggers.
 Triggers are thoughts or situations that bring on OCD symptoms.
 By understanding your triggers, you can begin to control compulsive urges.